highlando/academic-kickstart/content/post/covid-19-trends/index.md

 As of today, one may say that:

- * In *China* :cn: the spread seems to be under control.
+ * In all European countries, the spread of the virus has been slowed down to rates well below 0.05.
- * *Italy* :it: seems to have weakened the exponential growth.
- * For *Spain* :es: the numbers report a visible decrease in the growth rate.
-   The rate is still higher than Italy.
-However if this decrease goes on, Spain might not overtake Italy.
- * A comparison of *France* :fr: and *Spain* shows the effects of low growth rates.
-Although the virus seems to have hit France before it hit Spain, the total numbers in France are smaller.
- * In *Germany* :de: the rates seem to be decreasing but are still high.
-And above the value of 0.07 for the admissible scenario above.
-However since the decrease started earlier than for Spain, France, or Italy, there is reason to assume that Germany will suffer less from the virus (provided that the trend is stable).
+ * The curves look all similar, still the overall numbers differ.
+ * An indicator for high numbers in casualties are high rates in the phase after 300 deaths; see *Italy* :it:, *Spain* :es:, *France* :fr:, and the US.
+ * In *Germany* :de:, in this phase, the rates were lower than in the countries mentioned above.

 {{% alert note %}}
-We will update the plots and the interpretations on a daily basis.
+The plots are updated every day.
 {{% /alert  %}}

 ## Other Things that can be Seen